-The estimated economic impact to sellers and advertisers of health goods is mixed.
+The fiscal impact to state agencies is minimal to none.
 There is positive economic impact to some sellers and advertisers, of national breadth, who expressed appreciation that this rule would put Oregon on par with the Federal Trade Commission and most other states that require claimed health benefits to be supported by competent and reliable scientific evidence, allowing for a more even playing field for businesses.
 The rule would also reward advertisers and sellers, regardless of size, who substantiated health benefits and thereby saved money for the consumers.
 These cost savings to consumers will be for consumers who could spend their funds on substantiated health goods, instead of having to purchase an unsubstantiated good and keep searching for relief elsewhere if the unsubstantiated good fails to deliver on its claims.
 The negative economic impact to some sellers and advertisers would be to spend more time to substantiate health benefits.
 However, the impact is mitigated because the Federal Trade Commission, who has national enforcement, uses the same standard as in the proposed rule, and thus would not create a unique burden.
 Another possible fiscal impact, identified in the comments to the rulemaking, was the possibility of people filing private causes of action against advertisers and sellers making health claims about a good, as the rule is necessarily promulgated under ORS 646.608(1)(u), containing a private right of action via ORS 646.638.